 Is it possible to become a travel agent without an agency?

 Yes, but it’s worth noting that this isn’t the traditional path that most advisors take (especially as they’re getting started).
 This is because a host travel agency offers infrastructure and support that is difficult and expensive to set up on your own.
 For example, you cannot make commissions on bookings without an IATA number (a unique identifier assigned by the International Air Transport Association to travel agencies).
-Working with a host agency means that you have less upfront and ongoing work around legal/infrastructure.
+Working with a host agency means that you have less upfront and ongoing work around legal/infrastructure to get access to a IATA number.

 "The Fora community is an invaluable resource," Fora Advisor Timadge Berkhadley said.
 "Whether I have a question about a destination or need a recommendation on the perfect property, my network of fellow agents is always just a reach away.
 Plus, Fora HQ is fantastic — they offer ongoing support and are truly invested in my success."